campanam/RatesTools/README.md

 Clone the repository: `git clone https://github.com/campanam/RatesTools`
 Install the scripts: `cd RatesTools; make install`

 *By default, RatesTools scripts will be installed into the ~/ratestools directory.
-If you wish to change the default directory specify the INSTALL parameter, e.g.:* `make INSTALL=/path/to/some/dir install`
+If you wish to change the default directory, specify the INSTALL parameter, e.g.:* `make INSTALL=/path/to/some/dir install`

 ### Configure the pipeline